tc39/notes/meetings/2025-04/april-17.md

 CZW: Yeah, in the coming slide, we will explore different solutions.
 Definitely, if it is possible, we want only add the using, like, the `symbol.dispose` or `symbol.enter` on the `AsyncContext.variable` and reduce all the functionality with using decoration.
 And we will also explore how to avoid, like, the concepts of being able to leaking out the encapsulation of the current scope, so maybe we can revisit this question when we go through all the slides later points.

 MM: Okay, that sounds good.
-On this slide in particular, `AsyncContext` swap, that’s something new that’s coming in with this proposal.
+On this slide in particular, `AsyncContextSwap`, that’s something new that’s coming in with this proposal.
 Is there anything existing?

 CZW: It’s the abstract operations in the `AsyncContext` proposal specification.
 They are not exposed to users.
 It’s written here as an illustration of how the current run works.

-MM: Okay, could you remind me what the—I don’t remember an `AsyncContext` swap, and the name certainly sounds imperative rather than, like, you know, like an assignment more than a shadowing.
-Could you explain what `AsyncContext` swap is.
+MM: Okay, could you remind me what the—I don’t remember an `AsyncContextSwap`, and the name certainly sounds imperative rather than, like, you know, like an assignment more than a shadowing.
+Could you explain what `AsyncContextSwap` is.

 CZW: It is not an operation exposed to users, so it’s an underlying abstract operations to replace the mappings on the agent that contains the variable value slots.
 And what is exposed to users is that when the run finishes, the evaluating—evaluating the given function, it will swap back to the map—previous mapping that when the run was invoked.

 MM: Okay, I’m not sure I understand, but I think I’ll postpone further questions about it.

-GCL: `AsyncContext` swap just takes the current `AsyncContext`, returns it, and then sets the new value to whatever you pass to the AO.
+GCL: `AsyncContextSwap` just takes the current `AsyncContext`, returns it, and then sets the new value to whatever you pass to the AO.
 So the way it’s used in the specification text is to build a stack, basically, where you, you know, push a new value to the stack by assigning it to the global `AsyncContext`, and then later pop that value by assigning the previous value that was returned.

 DE: And it effectively is enforced because only the two run methods only ever call `AsyncContextSwap`.